-There is also a greater sense of investing today that even the collector senses.
-He doesn't necessarily buy stamps to display in an album.
-But he does want access to them for his enjoyment while being confident that his stamps are well stored.
-All stamp collectors have experienced that heartsick moment when they open a mint sheet file or supposedly safe album to find that the enemy -- dampness, insects, etc. -- have wrecked a portion of their collection.
+Most collectors do not necessarily buy stamps to display them in an album.
+But some may want to access them for their viewing enjoyment while being confident that the stamps are well stored.
+Many stamp collectors have experienced that heartsick moment when they open a mint sheet file or "safeguarded" album to only find that dampness or insects have wrecked a portion of their collection.

 Basic Stamp Storage Supplies

-The minimum you must have is a manila paged stock book or pages.
-But beware -- the pockets are thicker than a stock book with plastic pockets and can easily bend your stamp slightly and leave a mark, particularly on the gum.
-Save your manilas for used stamps.
+A manila-paged stock book or pages is the minimum for storage.
+But beware: The pockets are thicker than a stock book with plastic pockets and can easily bend your stamp slightly and leave a mark, particularly on the gum.
+Save your manila for used stamps.

-Individual pages that can be put in a plain binder with plastic pockets have the advantage of not having the separation that the back of mounts feature which, while offering ease of entry and exit for your stamp can also leave a horizontal line across the back of your stamp.
+Individual pages that can be put in a plain binder with plastic pockets have the advantage of lacking the separation that the back of mounts feature which, while offering ease of entry and exit for your stamp, can also leave a horizontal line across the back of your stamp.
 Although not as great a concern for self-stick stamps, earlier gummed stamps can lose a significant part of their value from that simple gum disturbance.

-For those who take great pride in the presentation of their stamp collecting and enjoy showing it off to friends and associates, the fancier albums are the way to go, of course.
-For a smaller collection, a few binders and pages might be had for a few hundred dollars if hinges are included on the pages.
-But for those that collect multiple countries, the outlay for albums can be significant.
+If you take great pride in the presentation of your stamp collection and enjoy showing it off, the fancier albums are the way to go.
+For a smaller collection, you can get a few binders and pages for a few hundred dollars if hinges are included on the pages.
+But for those who collect stamps from multiple countries, the outlay for a lot of albums can be significant.

 The Challenge of Self-Adhesive Stamps

-Current wisdom for self-stick stamps says that to be considered proper mint stamps they have to be saved on their original backing paper.
-This creates problems -- and expense -- for collectors as the USPS will not sell a single stamp from a sheet of self-adhesives.
-If the collector isn't willing to buy an entire sheet of the stamp he desires, he may be forced to buy the stamps on the secondary market, from a stamp dealer.
-This wouldn't be such a terrible thing if it were only one or two stamps, but for the serious collector of U.S. stamps, the expense can be significant.
+Current wisdom for self-stick stamps says that to be considered proper mint stamps, they have to be saved on their original backing.
+This creates problems—and expense—for collectors.
+The U.S. Postal Service does not sell a single stamp from a self-adhesive sheet.
+If you are not willing to buy an entire sheet of the stamp you want, you may need to buy the stamps on the secondary market from a stamp dealer.
+This is usually not a problem if it is only one or two stamps, but for the serious collector of U.S. stamps, the expense can become significant.

-Speaking of expense, manila stock pages are not recommended for self-adhesives.
-With the stamp and the backing paper's combined thickness, the pages pocket edges have the potential to leave a crease on the stamp.
-Perhaps the only way to go in this case is to buy plastic mounts to put the stamps in if you plan on displaying them.
-If not, trusty old glassine envelopes and a sturdy storage box in a dry environment is the solution.
+In terms of storage, do not use manila stock pages for self-adhesives.
+With the stamp and the backing paper's combined thickness, the page's pocket edges have the potential to leave a crease on the stamp.
+Your best bet is to buy plastic mounts and put the stamps in them for display purposes.
+If not that, then trusty, old glassine envelopes and a sturdy storage box in a dry environment are your best storage solution.